-- As the upgrade takes more than 6 hours, execute this upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Do not run this command in background or with nohup option, as the upgrade will fail. - · Do not run any other Cisco VIM actions during upgrade.
-After upgrade, start using the newly created directory. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 12.
+- As the upgrade takes more than 6 hours, execute the upgrade in an environment such as the management node KVM console, where a loss of network connectivity to the management node will not kill the shell where the upgrade orchestrator is running.
+Do not run this command in background or with nohup option, as the upgrade will fail.
+Do not run any other Cisco VIM actions during upgrade.
+Ensure that REQUESTS\CA\BUNDLE is not set as an environment variable on the management node.
+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. - 12.
 After the upgrade, reboot the management node. - 13.
-Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish_upgrade_with_reboot option.
-Where the following block refers to 4.4.0 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd29686 provided by Cisco.
-Copy the fixed version of the tool to /root/ and complete the upgrade using --finish_upgrade_with_reboot or -fuwr for targeted compute reboots.
+Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish\upgrade\with\reboot option.
+Take the same vim\upgra de\orchestrator.py command line as was used in Step 4, and append --finish\upgrade\with\reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example:

 '''

-$ cd /root/
+cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.0 --finish_upgrade_with_reboot <", separated
+./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.2 --finish_upgrade_with_reboot "compute-1,

-compute nodes in quotes"> [-y] # -y if no interactive mode

-is required
+compute-2"

 '''

-The computes that do not have any VNFs in ACTIVE state are also automatically rebooted during software upgrade.
+The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.

-Ensure that Ceph is HEALTH_OK state after each Hyper-converged or AIO node reboot.
+Ensure that Ceph is HEALTH\OK state after each Hyper-converged or AIO node reboot.

-- Do not reboot more than one controller at a time. - No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
-For help and recovery, contact Cisco Support. - 14.
-Run cloud sanity to ensure the cloud is up and running.
+Δ Do not reboot more than one controller at a time.
+No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful.
+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. --- ---

+14. Run cloud sanity to ensure the cloud is up and running.